• Skip to primary navigation

 Pre-Made Color Charts

-If you know you want to create a unique temperature blanket but aren't sure where to start, check out these color resources to get your creative juices flowing.
+If you know you want to utilize unique temperature blanket colors but aren’t sure where to start, check out these color resources to get your creative juices flowing.

-• Okie Girl put together seven unique color palettes that would work in almost any temperature blanket pattern.
+- Okie Girl put together seven unique color palettes that would work in almost any knit or crochet temperature blanket pattern.

 Free Tools For Estimating and Tracking Temps